 Just recently, a student I know at the University of Calgary told me that the oil and gas engineering program was put on hold a few years ago due to a lack of demand.
 Considering that 2016 was a rough time for the oil and gas industry in Alberta, it’s no surprise that this happened the same time availability of new jobs for graduates from this program was virtually non-existent.

-Once again, for a province with the world’s third largest oil reserves, it made me sad that certain jobs became so scarce one of Canada’s leading universities actually shut down its oil and gas engineering program all together.
+Once again, for a province with the world’s third largest oil reserves, it made me sad that certain jobs became so scarce one of Canada’s leading universities actually suspended its oil and gas engineering program all together.
 It also made me upset because this awful occurrence didn’t happen at just any university.

 U of C is THE place to go to if you wanted to learn from some of the best professors and researchers there are in the Canadian oil and gas industry to earn a Bsc. in oil and gas engineering.
 It still is one of the top in Canada when it comes to a chemical engineering degree.
 Take a look for yourself at the accomplishments of the chemical and petroleum engineering faculty professors.